 The interface card provides network access to the specified list of function codes.
 These function codes are constantly being read and/or written (as applicable), and their current values are therefore mirrored in the interface card's internal memory.
-Only those function codes selected in the Manage DeviceParameters configuration windows in the Configuration Studio (refer to section 6.8 for details) will represent meaningful values.
+Only those function codes selected in the Manage Device Parameters configuration windows in the Configuration Studio (refer to section 6.8) will represent meaningful values.

 The principle disadvantage of scanned function codes is that write data checking is not available.
-This means that when the value of a scanned function code is modified via a network protocol or via the web browser's monitor tab, the interface card itself is not able to determine if the new value will be accepted by the inverter (the value may be out-of-range, or the inverter may be in a state in which it will not accept new values being written via communications, etc.) For example, if a write is performed to a scanned command function code with a data value that is out-of-range, the interface card will not generate a corresponding error.
+This means that when the value of a scanned function code is modified via a network protocol, the interface card itself is not able to determine if the new value will be accepted by the inverter (the value may be out-of-range, or the inverter may be in a state in which it will not accept new values being written via communications, etc.) For example, if a write is performed to a scanned command function code with a data value that is out-of-range, the interface card will not generate a corresponding error.
 However, if end-to-end confirmation of such data writes is required, then the function code can be read over the network at a later time to confirm that the written value "took hold" in the inverter.